Evening Lectures

 2018 Evening Lecture Series:

-April 19, 2018: John Lundin, “Early Skiing on Snoqualmie Pass” (recorded; click to visit our Facebook page for video)
+April 19, 2018: John Lundin, “Early Skiing on Snoqualmie Pass” (click for YouTube video)

 May 10, 2018: John Jensen, “Hollywood and the Homefront: Tinsel Town’s Contribution to World War II”

-May 31, 2018: John Marshall, “Fire and Forests through the Lens of Time” (recorded; click to visit our Facebook page for video)
+May 31, 2018: John Marshall, “Fire and Forests through the Lens of Time” (click for YouTube video)

 September 20, 2018: Trillium-239, “Bandanas to Badges: Songs and Stories of Northwest Workers”